 Slip and Fall Accidents are an accident mainstay – they happen a lot, and they can happen just about anywhere.
 While you may not give a lot of thought to slipping and falling – other than considering it an embarrassment – these accidents can be very dangerous.
 Further, they’re often caused by property owner negligence (and not simply by your own clumsiness).
 Slip and falls, in fact, are closely tied to traumatic brain injuries – especially in the very young and in the elderly.
 Just because the name seems a bit whimsical, these accidents should never be minimized or discounted.

 School sports – along with professional sports – have received a lot of press lately for their close association with concussions and other head injuries.
 If your children participate in high-impact sports such as football and wrestling, they’re far more likely to get their heads banged around – and even to endure multiple injuries.

 Again, while any kind of accident can lead to a TBI, these are the major players.
 If you or your loved one is involved in an accident that falls into any of these three categories, seek immediate medical attention.
 Early intervention is always the best policy.

 If you’ve suffered a TBI in an accident that was caused by someone else’s negligence, you need a skilled personal injury lawyer.
-The effects of such injuries can be profound, but the experienced personal injury attorneys at in Atlantic City, New Jersey, are committed to fighting for your claim’s best possible resolution.
-We’re here to help, so please or call us at 215-825-5183 today.
+The effects of such injuries can be profound, but the experienced personal injury attorneys at The Levin Firm in Atlantic City, New Jersey, are committed to fighting for your claim’s best possible resolution.
+We’re here to help, so please contact or call us at 215-825-5183 today.